-To enhance air cargo security, the EU obliged the "air cargo or mail carrier operating into the Union from a third country airport" to gain an ACC3 designation.
+To enhance air cargo security, the EU requires the "air cargo or mail carrier operating into the Union from a third country airport" to gain an ACC3 designation.

-From 1st July 2014, an air carrier's designation will only continue to be valid upon successful completion of an EU Aviation Security Validation performed by an Independent Validator accredited by an EU member state.
+As of 1st July 2014, an air carrier's designation only continues to be valid upon successful completion of an EU Aviation Security Validation performed by an Independent Validator accredited by an EU member state.
 Only validated carriers are authorized to fly cargo or mail into Europe.

-IATA has been encouraged by its member airlines and European Regulators to help prepare air carriers for the ACC3 EU Security Validation process.
+IATA has been encouraged by its member airlines and European Regulators to support air carriers in complying with ACC3 EU Security Validation process.
 To respond to this demand, IATA Training and Development Institute created a pioneer Center of Excellence for Independent Validators (CEIV) to train, advise and support industry stakeholders.

 IATA CEIV benefits the entire industry

 - Helps all parties to agree and resolve any outstanding actions, supporting the design and agreement of rectification action plans between carriers and EU regulatory bodies along with associated milestones and compliance deadlines

 - Protects airlines' revenues as they will continue to fly cargo to Europe and not be banned or be impacted by regulatory non-compliance penalties

 - Reduces costs as validation processes and costs may be "mutualized"

 - Provides assurance that independent validators auditing airlines and other entities are trained and assessed to a common, approved and documented standard

 - Support the efforts of ground handlers, forwarders and direct shippers to meet the core requirements of the EU, or of other regulators adopting similar laws